Common Name(s): Greenheart

 Allergies/Toxicity: Although severe reactions are quite uncommon, Greenheart has been reported as a sensitizer.
-Greenheart has also been observed to cause a number of other health effects, such as wheezing, cardiac and intestinal disorders, and the tendency for wood splinters to become infected.
+Greenheart has also been observed to cause a number of other health effects, such as wheezing, cardiac and intestinal disorders, severe throat irritation, and the tendency for wood splinters to become infected.
 See the articles Wood Allergies and Toxicity and Wood Dust Safety for more information.

 Pricing/Availability: Seldom available in the United States in lumber form, Greenheart is usually sold for decking or other outdoor materials.
 Prices should be moderate for an imported exotic species, but finding a source may be a problem.

 Sustainability: This wood species is not listed in the CITES Appendices, but is reported by the IUCN as being data deficient.
 It was formerly listed on the Red List as vulnerable (due to a population reduction of over 20% in the past three generations, caused by a decline in its natural range, and exploitation), but this listing has been disputed by the Guyana Forestry Commission.